-This simple, low cost speaker protection board measuring just 82mm x 50mm uses the ubiquitous UPC1237 from Unisonic, a Taiwan based semiconductor manufacturer.
+This simple, low-cost speaker protection board measuring just 82mm x 50mm uses the ubiquitous UPC1237 from Unisonic, a Taiwan based semiconductor manufacturer.
 The circuit will work from 25V through to 75V and uses mosfets to switch the speaker load rather than relays which are problematic and unreliable.
 A current overload input is also provided, allowing builders to arrange to sense an amplifier output short circuit and rapidly disconnect the amplifier output.
 The presentation below describes the operation and how to select resistor values for different supply voltages (updated April 2023).

 ATTENTION: If you are using the speaker protection board with the new nx2 amplifier, R7 must be changed to 33k.
 The reason for this is these amplifiers use a random phase opto-triac that switches the current protect output on the amplifiers to the +ve rail.
 The UPC1237 maximum current into the current trip input cannot exceed 3mA, otherwise the chip will be damaged.